 An ectopic ureter is a ureter with an abnormally located ureteral orifice.
 Instead of draining into the bladder, the ureteral orifice is located in the urethra, vagina, or mesonephric duct structures (ductus deferens or seminal vesicles).
 EAU guidelines: Paediatric Urology.

 Pathology of Ectopic Ureter

-80% of ectopic ureters are associated with an ureteral duplication, especially in girls.
+80% of ectopic ureters are associated with a ureteral duplication, especially in girls.
 In boys, the ectopic ureter may also drain a single renal system.
-In girls, the ectopic ureter drains into the urethra (35%), vulval vestibule (34%), vagina (25%) or uterus (5%).
-In boys, the ectopic ureter drains into the prostatic urethra (47%), seminal vesicles (33%), prostatic utricle (10%) or vas deferens (10%).
+In girls, the ectopic ureter drains into the urethra (35%), vulval vestibule (34%), vagina (25%), or uterus (5%).
+In boys, the ectopic ureter drains into the prostatic urethra (47%), seminal vesicles (33%), prostatic utricle (10%), or vas deferens (10%).

 Signs and Symptoms of an Ectopic Ureter

-Recurrent urinary tract infections, flank pain, fever.
-Additionally and depending on gender and location of the ureteral orifice:
+Recurrent urinary tract infections, flank pain, fever, and arterial hypertension.
+Additional symptoms depend on the gender and location of the ureteral orifice: